cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-workflow.md

   A <--#3----> B[Cinchy Dev]
   B --#4--> C[Cinchy Prod] -- #1 -->A
 ```
+### Best practices

+- Enforce that production becomes read-only.
+- The DEV environment needs to be kept in sync with the dev branch.
+-
 ## Next steps

 - [Package the data experience]().